 If you are a high-school student looking to take a college-level course, Worcester State University has options that can help you pursue your educational goals while balancing the demands of a busy schedule.

 High school students can apply to our High School Scholars Program, which offers courses during our fall, spring, and summer sessions.
-WSU tuition and fees apply.
+Worcester State's standard tuition and fees apply.

 Male high school students in the Worcester Public School System may participate in dual enrollment courses at Worcester State University and Quinsigamond Community College.
-Classes will be offered during the spring semester 2018 and summer session 2018.
+Classes will be offered during the spring semester and summer session.
 There is no cost to students who are members of 100 Males to College.

-If you have questions, contact DGCE at 508-929-8127 or High School Scholars Program Coordinator Karen Brammer.
+If you have questions, contact DGCE at 508-929-8127 or High School Scholars Program Coordinator Deanna Hajos.

 100 Males to College is preparing young high school men for post-secondary education.
-To participate, use the registration link below.
-If you have questions please contact Andrew Barrett: firstname.lastname@example.org.
+For more information, contact Zachary Pierce at firstname.lastname@example.org or 508-929-8380.